I was mindlessly flipping through my statistics today.

 Are You Wasting Your Time on Non-Income Producing Activities?

-Once I realized what I was doing, I stopped and started writing this article, because writing this article means I'm getting in front of potential customers like yourself.
-There's a good possibility that some of you will buy coaching services or workbooks after reading this article, so that's a better use of my time.
+Once I realized what I was doing, I stopped and started writing this article because writing this article means I'm getting in front of potential customers like yourself.
+There's a good possibility that some of you will buy business consulting services or workbooks after reading this article, so that's a better use of my time.

 It's the same with a lot of things.
 When I coach people on time management skills, one concept I always work with is the old Pareto